Vitiligo in Child

 - Patients with Waardenburg syndrome may also present with heterochromia irides, deafness, limb defects, or Hirschsprung disease in addition to congenital pigmentary abnormalities.

-- Medication or chemical-induced leukoderma – Look for history of chemical use and/or topical corticosteroids.
+- Medication-induced or chemical-induced leukoderma – Look for history of chemical use and/or topical corticosteroids.

 - Lichen sclerosus – Look for sclerotic white plaques, often in the genital area; can be severely pruritic.
 Lichen sclerosus can be depigmented but also has epidermal changes (atrophy, fissures, petechiae).